Q: ‘I’ve had a third-degree tear and had a lot of stitches. How long will it take to heal?’

 Childbirth expert Dr Donald Gibb says:

-‘A third degree tear is a tear of the vagina and perineum that extends to the anus, so muscle is damaged.
+‘A third-degree tear is a tear of the vagina and perineum that extends to the anus, so the muscle is damaged.

 ‘In good hands, stitches can take up to 45 minutes and are always done within 30 minutes of the woman giving birth.
 The mother is always given pain relief, either a spinal anaesthesia or epidural.

 ‘Stitches take about three to four weeks to heal.
 However, it will take approximately six weeks to feel fully back to normal.
 Make sure you have adequate pain relief during this time as it can be very painful.
 Volterol works well.
 A stool softener such as Lactulose is also important so that you don’t strain your stitches when going to the toilet.

 ‘Sitting in a salt bath doesn’t help, even though myth has it that it aids recovery.
 Clean yourself two or three times a day with water and very mild soap – Dr. Bronner’s Unscented Baby-Mild Castile Liquid Soap is good for this.
 Mums may need a comfy ring-shaped cushion to sit on, or a specialised ice pack to help alleviate the pain.’

 Prevent or soothe stitches with these products:

 If you’re struggling with pain after a tear and want to avoid medication – if breastfeeding

 , for example – cooling the area with an ice pack helps.

 7 things no one ever tells you about your post-baby vagina